Reopening Earlier Years: Discovery in SA Years: SA Time Limits for Deceased Persons

 Unless the deceased was a director of a company EM8740 there is normally no point in seeking to ascertain a loss of tax for any year of assessment that you can no longer assess unless the personal representatives are prepared to make voluntary restitution EM3980.

 Any assessments in respect of the income or gains which arose to a deceased person during his or her lifetime should be made on his or her personal representatives, who should be named in the assessment.
-Where an Inheritance Tax fraud is discovered you should make a report EM0755.
+Where an Inheritance Tax fraud is discovered you should make a report to IHT.